opensearch-project/opensearch-benchmark-workloads/big5/README.md

 * `bulk_indexing_clients` (default: 8): Number of clients that issue bulk indexing requests.
 * `bulk_size` (default: 5000): The number of documents in each bulk during indexing.
 * `cluster_health` (default: "green"): The minimum required cluster health.
 * `corpus_size` (default: "100"): The size of the data corpus to use in GiB.
-The currently provided sizes are 100, 1000 and 60.
-Note that there are [certain considerations when using the 1000 GiB (1 TiB) data corpus](#considerations-when-using-the-1-tb-data-corpus).
+The currently provided sizes are 100, 880 and 1000.
+Note that there are [certain considerations when using the 1000 GiB (~1 TiB) data corpus](#considerations-when-using-larger-data-corpora).
 * `document_compressed_size_in_bytes`: If specifying an alternate data corpus, the compressed size of the corpus.
 * `document_count`: If specifying an alternate data corpus, the number of documents in that corpus.
 * `document_file`: If specifying an alternate data corpus, the file name of the corpus.